I support athletes who want personalised one-to-one coaching.

-Whilst I don’t have a magic wand that I can email to you, I can suggest a variety of very effective and cost effective ways to continually tailor your training to respond to the needs of YOUR specific physiology.
-I suggest a degree of adherence to HRV models that fairly accurately tell me/you your daily readiness for training – this is of importance to all athletes but specifically so to older athletes who might react and adapt VERY differently to what might be expected by scientific studies looking at college athletes.
-Similarly ‘relatively’ untrained athletes often take longer to adapt to training stimuli than many college-level coaches expect.
+Whilst I don’t have a magic wand that I can email to you, I can suggest a variety of very effective and cost-effective ways to continually tailor your training to respond to the needs of YOUR specific physiology.
+I suggest a degree of adherence to HRV models that fairly accurately tell you and I, your daily readiness for training – this is of importance to all athletes but specifically so to older athletes who might react and adapt VERY differently to what might be expected by scientific studies looking at college athletes.
+Similarly, ‘relatively’ untrained athletes often take longer to adapt to training stimuli than many college-level coaches expect.

 If you are committed to improving; then my strength would lie in getting a lot of performance out of you over a 6 to 12 week period over ‘shorter’ events…basically, semi-seriously, any event that involves a 5k run somewhere in it!
 Those are events that I have competed in myself for a considerable time – I walk-the-walk as well as talking-the-talk.